senlin/so-related-posts/README.md

 Since 2014.01.20 I added a method to install the Meta Box plugin (where this extension depends on), instantly from within your website.

+Since 2014.02.12 I have added a Settings Page where you can change the default title "Related Posts" into something of your liking.

 ### Background

 For a while already I have been breeding on how to make a Related Posts plugin that doesn't query the database n times looking for related posts by tags, categories or what not.
 Most of the existing Related Posts plugin have an incredible (negative) impact on your site speed, so the benefits don't outweigh the costs.